 - ½ teaspoon salt

 - ¼ teaspoon black pepper

 - 1 scallion green and white parts, thinly sliced

 - Add the oil to a large deep skillet over medium-high heat.
 Add the beef and cook until browned, about 5 to 7 minutes, stirring occasionally.

 - Add the cabbage, onion, and carrot, and cook until the vegetables are softened and starting to caramelize in spots, about 5 minutes, stirring occasionally.
 Add the garlic and ginger and cook 1 minute more, stirring constantly.

-- Turn off the heat and stir in the coconut aminos, vinegar, sugar, chili garlic sauce, 1 tablespoon sesame seeds, salt, and black pepper.
+- Turn off the heat and stir in the coconut aminos, vinegar, stevia, chili garlic sauce, 1 tablespoon sesame seeds, salt, and black pepper.

-- Transfer to a serving dish and top with the remaining 1 teaspoon sesame seeds and scallion.
+- Transfer to a serving dish and top with the remaining 1 teaspoon sesame seeds, sesame oil, and scallion.